jacob-leider/CSDS-391/hw1/README.md

 how you use it, why you find it useful), their 2) strengths and 3) limitations, and 4) where you see these heading over the next several years.

-- Generate comments for code: I'll occasionally tell chat GPT to rewrite my code descriptions/comments.
+1. Generate comments for code: I'll occasionally tell chat GPT to rewrite my code descriptions/comments.
+For ome of the more technical documentation I write, GPT improves readability and allows me to control the verbosity of the output (e.g. "Make it shorter").
+Unfortunately, GPT often misunderstands my intention and fails to generate a useful description.
+In complete honesty, I don't have much hope for any imporvement in the near future.
+GPT does a great job on tasks it's already seen.
+However, for new problems, I'll probably be better off doing my own technical writing.

 ### Exercise 2: Intelligence tests.
 Perform your own Turing-like test on ChatGPT or similar large language